-Each of our laser and light-based platforms consists of one or more hand pieces and a console that incorporates a universal graphic user interface, a laser or light-based module, control system software and high voltage electronics.
-However, depending on the application, the laser or light-based module is sometimes instead contained in the hand piece.
+Each of our laser and other energy based platforms consists of one or more hand pieces and a console that incorporates a universal graphic user interface, a laser or other energy based module, control system software and high voltage electronics.
+However, depending on the application, the laser or other energy based module is sometimes instead contained in the hand piece.
 A description of each of our hand pieces, and the aesthetic conditions they are designed to treat, are contained in the section entitled "Products," below.